Cosmian/kms/documentation/docs/pki/smime.md

 To export the certificate and the private key in PKCS#12 format, use either the `pkcs12` or `pkcs12-legacy` format option.
-The `pkcs12-legacy` format is deprecated but is compatible with older versions of OpenSSL (1.1.x) and some keystores such as the Java keystore or the MacOS keychain.
+The `pkcs12-legacy` format is deprecated but is compatible with older versions of OpenSSL (1.1.x) and some keystores such as the Java keystore or the macOS keychain.

 ```sh
 ckms certificates export --certificate-id john.doe@acme.com \